dannyi96/pygenetic/README.md

 $ pip3 install pygenetic
 ```

+For using pyspark functionality, install `pyspark` , Apache Spark, Scala and JVM.
+For using the ANN Topology Finder, install `tensorflow` and `keras`

 ## Tests

 The various tests are present in the `tests/` directory.
 The main API tests can tested by: